immerjs/immer/readme.md

 ## Performance

 Here is a [simple benchmark](__performance_tests__/todo.js) on the performance of Immer.
-This test takes 50,000 todo items, and updates 5,000 of them. _Freeze_ indicates that the state tree has been frozen after producing it.
+This test takes 50,000 todo items and updates 5,000 of them. _Freeze_ indicates that the state tree has been frozen after producing it.
 This is a _development_ best practice, as it prevents developers from accidentally modifying the state tree.

 These tests were executed on Node 9.3.0.
 Use `yarn test:perf` to reproduce them locally.